-The 5 best beaches in and close to the city
+The 5 best beaches nearby and in Barcelona

 1) Nova Icària